tchughesiv/aws-loft-2017-container-lab/labs/lab1/chapter1.md

 * Inspect a container
 * Build docker registry

-Perform the following commands as student unless instructed otherwise.
+Perform the following commands as `ec2-user` unless instructed otherwise.

 ## docker and systemd